Last updated at 5:38, 25 Mar 2015 Uploaded at 0:37, 5 Apr 2014

 Better Vampires by Brehanin

-Additional thanks to the Nexus community for testing the mod and for suggesting interesting ideas.
+The Nexus community for testing the mod and suggesting interesting ideas.